You’ll fall in love with this gluten free banana muffins recipe. They’re perfect for breakfast or an afternoon snack.

-How to measure out the batter: I use Wilton Batter Spoons so my muffins come out more uniformly in size.
+How to measure out the batter: I use a batter spoon so my muffins come out more uniformly in size.

 Have fun!
 I decorated the tops of the flourless oatmeal muffins with extra banana slices or a sprinkling of Cheerios.

 But that’s optional since it does take extra time to do.
 If you’re making these with the kids, have them decorate the banana muffins for you.

 YES!
 I love baking up a big batch of these scrumptious gluten-free banana muffins.
 Then freeze half for later.